If a high hedge on someone else's land is affecting the enjoyment of your property, you can apply for an investigation to be carried out.

 - the legislation applies whether the hedge is owned by an individual or a company

-Read government guidelines on to how to deal with disputes over private trees, private hedges and boundaries (GOV.UK).
+See our advice about private tree nuisance and disputes, or see guidelines as to how to deal with disputes over private trees, private hedges and boundaries on GOV.UK.

 High hedge investigations